 But while it’s comparably easy to asses a tool and implements your first testing setup, there are a couple of meta mistakes I see being made from time to time among product managers (and which I’ve made myself).

-Here’s my personal selection and how to avoid them:
+Here’s my selection and how to avoid them:

 Sharing Results too early with Stakeholders

-In the past, I shared ongoing progress of a test we’ve implemented with my engineering team, in order to make their efforts implementing it transparent as possible.
+In the past, I shared ongoing progress of a test we’ve implemented with my engineering team, to make their efforts implementing it as transparent as possible.
 But when it came to upper management and marketing, I learned to wait a lot longer before I communicated a result.
-Best case is, you get approvals from two expert perspectives: A mathematical one (e.g. Digital Analyst/BI Manager) and a practical one (e.g. Director of Product or Product Management buddy).
+Best case is, you get approvals from two expert perspectives: A mathematical one (e.g., Digital Analyst/BI Manager) and a practical one (e.g., Director of Product or Product Management buddy).

 A/B Testing for the Sake of it

-While A/B testing is something to aim for because of the above-mentioned reasons, you shouldn’t run any testing idea which is floating through your regular stakeholder alignment meeting.
-While the costs of implementing and cleaning an A/B test up are important, it’s more about the environment you want to test in.
+While A/B testing is something to aim for because of the reasons mentioned above, you shouldn’t run any testing idea which is floating through your regular stakeholder alignment meeting.
+While the costs of implementing and cleaning an A/B test up are necessary, it’s more about the environment you want to test in.

-Do you actually have enough traffic flowing through your area of product in order to generate significant results within 4 weeks?
+Do you have enough traffic flowing through your area of the product to generate significant results within four weeks?
 Do you have the freedom to test variants which are differentiated enough from each other?
-Do you have the commitment from upper management to also implement the ‘unpopular’ version and they just let you A/B test in the first place because it’s a ‘modern approach’?
+Do you have the commitment from upper management also to implement the ‘unpopular’ version and they just let you A/B test in the first place because it’s a ‘modern approach’?

 Solely relying on Significance Calculators